eschlenz/Lock-Picking-Public/LPU/README.md

 # About
 This is my home for my documentation related to [LPU (Lock Pickers United)](https://www.reddit.com/r/lockpicking/).
 I'm using this as a central repository for resources I need to share as a member of the LPU.

+As of 9/15/2024, I am now a black belt lockpicker in the eyes of the Lock Pickers United community.
+Thank you!

 # Belt Request Videos
 * Green Belt
   * [Medeco Duracam](https://www.youtube.com/watch?v=23MHaHG4b7k)